shepherdjerred/macos-cross-compiler/README.md

 # macOS Cross Compiler

 This project allows you to compile C/C++ code on Linux that will be executed on macOS.
+This project is focused on supporting newer versions of macOS and C/C++.
+Older versions are not well tested.

 ## Quick Start

-Install the requirements, then follow the instructions in the Usage section.
+Install the requirements below, then follow the instructions in the usage section.

 ### Requirements